awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/monitoring-with-kpl.md

                         |      |        |       |
 ShardID (SHARD):     Shard 0 Shard 1  Shard 0 Shard 1
 ```
 Not all metrics are available at the shard level; some are stream level or global by nature\.
-These will not be produced at shard level even if you have enabled shard\-level metrics \(`Metric Y` in the diagram above\)\.
+These are not produced at the shard level, even if you have enabled shard\-level metrics \(`Metric Y` in the preceding diagram\)\.
 When you specify an additional dimension, you need to provide values for `tuple:<DimensionName, DimensionValue, Granularity>`\.
-The granularity is used to determine where the custom dimension is inserted in the hierarchy: `GLOBAL` means the additional dimension is inserted after the metric name, `STREAM` means it's inserted after the stream name, and `SHARD` means it's inserted after the shard ID\.
+The granularity is used to determine where the custom dimension is inserted in the hierarchy: `GLOBAL` means that the additional dimension is inserted after the metric name, `STREAM` means it's inserted after the stream name, and `SHARD` means it's inserted after the shard ID\.
 If multiple additional dimensions are given per granularity level, they are inserted in the order given\.

 ## Local Access and Amazon CloudWatch Upload<a name="kpl-metrics-local-upload"></a>